 The Good Samaritan Microloan Program provides the extra financial support our clients often need to return to independence.
 Qualifying clients receive loans ranging from $500 to $2,500 to help pay for their first month’s rent, security deposit, down payment on a car and other costs associated with the initial move to living independently.
 We are happy to partner with Ephrata National Bank to provide these loans to our clients.
-This program helps participants improve their credit score as they repay their loan.
+This program helps participants improve their credit scores as they repay their loans.
 Since launching the program, we have awarded over $70,000 in loans to clients of GSS.

 Matched Savings Program